JonathanMcCaffrey/blazor-test/POEHideoutGround/wwwroot/markdown/information.md

 `Slave Pens Bed = { Hash=1971960958, X=358, Y=324, Rot=0, Flip=0, Var=0 }`

 Focusing on Slave Pens Bed, we can see the data is broken up into 7 parts.
-The name Slave Pens, the hash 1971960958, the x and y position data of 358 and 324, the rotation 0, the flip 0, and the variant 0.
+The name Slave Pens Bed, the hash 1971960958, the x and y position data of 358 and 324, the rotation 0, the flip 0, and the variant 0.

 Most of those items are self explanatory.